-While it is not common, it is possible for a condom to slip completely off a man's penis during intercourse and be left in the woman's vagina after the man withdraws.
+Approximately 2% of condoms will slip off or break during sex.
+This is not a common occurrence and is typically due to the condom being used incorrectly.
+Therefore, it is entirely possible for a condom to slip completely off a man's penis during intercourse and be left in the woman's vagina after he withdraws.
 This can be alarming and, of course, the condom does need to come out as soon as possible.
-You don't have to be worried that the condom will becoming permanently stuck, however, because the cervical opening (that is, the opening between your vagina and your uterus) is not large enough for a condom to go through.
+You don't have to be worried that the condom will become permanently stuck, however, because the cervical opening (that is, the opening between your vagina and your uterus) is not large enough for a condom to go through.
 The condom cannot go any further than the top of your vagina.

 - Asking your partner to give it a try, especially if his fingers are longer than yours.

 - Standing up and putting one leg on a chair.